AVakalos/Text-Social/README.md

 Every user can create a link associated with an original post, including the latest 100 comments.
 This link allows everyone who has it to see the post and the latest 100 comments at this moment.
 Note: The post associated with the link must belong to the user who creates the link.
+To prevent data leaks through url manipulation each generated link is stored in database and is validated before the data retrieval.

 ## REST API Documentation